-Partitioned CRLs MUST contain a critical an Issuing Distribution Point extension and MUST populate the .
-The distributionPoint field of that the Issuing Distribution Point extension MUST be present.
+Partitioned CRLs MUST contain an Issuing Distribution Point extension.
+The distributionPoint field of the Issuing Distribution Point extension MUST be present.
 Additionally, the fullName field of the DistributionPointName value MUST be present, and its value MUST conform to the following requirements: